RubixML/ML/docs/graph/trees/api.md

 # Tree
-A tree is a graph data structure with a root node and descendents called *child* nodes that form a hierarchy.
-One of the constraints of this model is that each node can only have a single parent node.
+A tree is a graph data structure with a root node and descendants called *child* nodes that form a hierarchy.
+One of the constraints of this structure is that each node can only have a single parent node.
+Trees are used for a number of tasks in Rubix ML including fast nearest neighbor and range searches, and to power decision tree-based learners.

 ### Grow a Tree
 Insert a root node and recursively split the dataset until a terminating condition is met: